shiiirro/sorting-audiovisualizer/README.md

 - Real-time visualizations of Bubble Sort, Merge Sort and Heap Sort.
 - Dynamic array state updates through React Hooks and asynchronous functions, allowing real-time shuffle, stop, and start functionality.
 - Array access operations auralized through frequency updates of an oscillator array.
+- Sorting algorithms implemented as generator functions that yield a sequence of color and value changes at specific indices for efficiency.

 ## Notes
 The visualization operates on a dynamically updated array whenever 'start' is pressed.
 'Stop' will halt the currently running algorithm, providing a snapshot of the array at its current point in the algorithm.
 'Shuffle' does what you expect.
 The 'speed' slider modifies the visualization's delay between renders, with higher settings giving a faster animation.